nghiahhnguyen/nghiahhnguyen.github.io/_pages/about.md

 - I'm currently at NeurIPS 2022 in-person week at New Orleans.
 Please let me know if you want to chat!
 - Excited to have a **NeurIPS 2022** paper, titled *"Improving Neural Ordinary Differential Equations with Nesterov's Accelerated Gradient Method"*!
 More details are coming soon. \[[Personal link](http://nghiahhnguyen.github.io/publication/2022-09-15-neurips2022-NesterovNODE)\] \[[OpenReview](https://openreview.net/forum?id=-OfK_B9Q5hI)\]

+## General

+**I'm looking for a Ph.D. position in Fall 2023 on the topic of Machine Learning and AI/ML for Sciences.**

 ## Mentors
 - Dr. Thieu N. Vo, Faculty of Mathematics and Statistics, Ton Duc Thang University \[[website](https://sites.google.com/tdtu.edu.vn/vongocthieu)\]
 - Dr. Tan M. Nguyen, Department of Mathematics, UCLA \[[website](https://tanmnguyen89.github.io/)\]

-## General

-**I'm looking for a Ph.D. position in Fall 2023 on the topic of Machine Learning.**

 ## Education

 **University of Science, Vietnam National University - Ho Chi Minh City, Vietnam**
+  - BS, Computer Science

-  Advanced Program in Computer Science, Faculty of Information Technology
+  - Advanced Program in Computer Science, Faculty of Information Technology (similar to an Honors program)

-  BS, Computer Science

-  - The university is among the *top 2* undergraduate institutes in Vietnam in Computer Science
+  - The university is among the *top 2* undergraduate institutes in Vietnam in Computer Science.
-  - I graduated within *top 5* of my cohort with a CGPA of 3.97/4.0
+  - I graduated within *top 5* of my cohort with a CGPA of 3.97/4.0.

 ## Research interests
 Currently, I am in the AI Residency program at FPT Software AI Center, one of the only two AI residency programs in Vietnam, working with Dr. Thieu N. Vo and Dr. Tan M. Nguyen.
 I am interested in combining the well-studied theoretical tools of optimization and differential equations with the empirical success of machine learning.
 The research agenda I would like to pursue next consists of two following directions: